suzzzal/Alum-X-Backend/feature-description.md

 - It allows access to the app only if the user is trusted and has a token(jwt token, used for authorization)
 - It blocks the user from accessing the app if the user is not recognized or the token mismatches
 - It simply protects the app from unauthorized usage

+## Aura Service

+It tells about the detials about the specified user.
+User has the fields - skills, education, techStack, languages, frameworks, communicationSkills, certifications, projects, softSkills, hobbies, experience, internships etc.

+- It recieves a user id.
+- It verifies wheter the user with that user id is present.
+- It reads the data, and responds with all the fields.
+- It returns empty list for a field, if field is null, or empty.